webduinoio/micropython-espnow/docs/library/espnow.rst

 Wifi Signal Strength (RSSI) - (ESP32 only)
 ------------------------------------------

-The ESPnow module maintains a **peer device table** which contains the signal strength of the last received message for all known peers.
+The ESPNow object maintains a **peer device table** which contains the signal strength of the last received message for all known peers.
 The **peer device table** can be accessed using `ESPNow.peers_table` and can be used to track device proximity and identify *nearest neighbours* in a network of peer